 Camden County is home to over 500,000 residents.
-The county lies in the southern half of New Jersey and rests in close proximity to both Pennsylvania and Delaware.
+The county lies in the southern half of New Jersey.
 Camden County Superior Court oversees all matters of law within the county.
 When a family experiences domestic violence, they are likely to bring the matter to the attention of the Family Division of the court for the filing of a restraining order.
 Domestic violence issues can drastically affect a person's custody and divorce cases.

 Domestic Violence Cases In Camden County, New Jersey